saros-project/saros/docs/contribute/development-environment.md

 This is necessary in order to allow IntelliJ to execute all build and test action via Gradle.
 * Navigate to `Settings > Build, Exection, Deployment > Build Tools > Gradle > Runner`
 * Check the box `Delegate IDE build/run actions to gradle`
-* Select `Gradle Test Runner` in the dropdown box with the caption `Run tests using`
+* Select `Gradle Test Runner` in the drop-down box with the caption `Run tests using`

 ### Open Project
 **Don't import the project.** Otherwise all existing IntelliJ configurations (e.g. formatting rules) will be removed.

 * Click on `Open`
 * Select the repository root as project root and click `OK`
-* Open the gradle task view and execute the task `prepareIntellij`
+* Open the Gradle task view and execute the task `prepareIntellij`

 ## Develop without an IDE
-If you prefer to develop with a text editor (like Vim or Emacs) you can build and test the code via gradle.
+If you prefer to develop with a text editor (like Vim or Emacs) you can build and test the code via Gradle.
 In order to call a task you have to execute `./gradlew <task>...` in your local Saros repository root directory.

 The following tasks are used to build and test the different Saros components: